LifeSiteNews: Content and views

 LifeSiteNews regularly publishes conspiracy theories.
-The site has published misleading claims about Donald Trump's attempts to overturn the results of the 2020 presidential election and articles supportive of the "Stop the Steal" campaign with the same goal.
+The site has published misleading claims about the attempts to overturn the results of the 2020 presidential election by Donald Trump and his supporters, as well as articles supportive of the "Stop the Steal" campaign with the same goal.
 Some articles on the website use the tag "New World Order", the name of a conspiracy theory which hypothesizes a secretly emerging totalitarian world government.
 LifeSiteNews has published misinformation about COVID-19 vaccines.
 In November 2022, LifeSiteNews promoted the anti-vaccine film Died Suddenly.

 Social media bans

 LifeSiteNews' Twitter accounts have been temporarily suspended at least four times since 2018; once in error, twice for violating rules against "targeted misgendering or deadnaming of transgender individuals", and once for violating rules against spreading COVID-19 misinformation.

 LifeSiteNews' YouTube channel was banned in February 2021 for persistently promoting COVID-19 misinformation.
 One video claimed that COVID-19 was "the greatest hoax ever perpetrated on an unsuspecting public".
 Another promoted anti-vaccine sentiment, cast doubt on the efficacy of COVID-19 vaccines, and stated that COVID-19 "isn't really killing people right and left that weren't probably gonna die within the year anyway".
 These claims contradicted the scientific consensus and reports from authorities like the World Health Organization, and violated YouTube policies on promotion of health misinformation.

 LifeSiteNews was permanently banned from Facebook in May 2021 for violations of policies prohibiting COVID-19 misinformation.
 According to LifeSiteNews, Facebook said the ban was related to their policy of removing anti-vaccination accounts, and a Facebook spokesperson allegedly accused LifeSiteNews of disseminating "false information about COVID-19 that could contribute to physical harm".
 A joint statement signed by Media Matters for America, GLAAD, the Human Rights Campaign, and NARAL Pro-Choice America said they had collected and reported to Facebook over 100 posts by LifeSiteNews that allegedly spread COVID-19 and vaccine-related misinformation.
 They added that they believed Facebook should have banned the group "years ago" for using the platform to "push its noxious anti-LGBTQ and anti-choice extremism".